 We respectfully submit comments in response to the request for information, “Drafting a New Federal Strategy to Reduce Childhood Lead Exposures and Impacts.”
 We commend the President’s Task Force on Environmental Health Risks and Safety Risks to Children (Task Force) for its commitment to developing strategies to protect children from environmental health risks and appreciate […]

-By Robert A. Hahn April – June 2017 Issue of Poverty & Race Introduction.
+By Robert A. Hahn (Click here to view the entire P&R issue) Introduction.
 Segregation as a Fundamental Public Health Issue There is a great and urgent need for public health practitioners to better understand the association of racial and ethnic segregation with ill-health and to collaborate with other agencies to address the underlying causes.
 This essay […]

-By Robert Garcia July/August 2014 issue of Poverty & Race “If you can’t fly then run, if you can’t run then walk,if you can’t walk then crawl,but whatever you do, you have to keep moving forward.”Dr. Martin Luther King, Jr. Communities in Los Angeles are celebrating the civil rights revolution with public art and green space: A new […]
+By Robert Garcia (Click here to view the entire P&R issue) “If you can’t fly then run, if you can’t run then walk,if you can’t walk then crawl,but whatever you do, you have to keep moving forward.”Dr. Martin Luther King, Jr. Communities in Los Angeles are celebrating the civil rights revolution with public art and green space: […]

-By Michelle Roberts May/June 2011 issue of Poverty & Race Mossville is not located on most U.S. maps.
+By Michelle Roberts (Click here to view the entire P&R issue) Mossville is not located on most U.S. maps.
 Yet some of America’s largest industrial corporations have found this unincorporated African-American community and exploit its natural resources and proximity to the Gulf of Mexico.
-Near Mossville, homes, churches and playgrounds, there are 14 industrial facilities and an […]
+Near Mossville, homes, churches and playgrounds, there are 14 industrial facilities […]